-Polychlorinated biphenyls (PCBs) are man-made chemicals produced for fifty years in the 20th century.
+Polychlorinated biphenyls (PCBs) are chemicals produced for fifty years in the 20th century.
 Production and use of these chemicals were banned after they were linked to a variety of adverse health conditions.
 However, despite the fact that they were outlawed over 40 years ago, they continue to cause harm to countless people throughout the world today.

 There are many different types of PCBs, and the toxicity level can vary significantly.
 Although PCBs are no longer used today, they can still be found in many older buildings and products.
 Additionally, because these chemicals do not easily break down in the environment, they have managed to spread across the world, contaminating water, air, and soil.